- Normal precautions

 Health care facilities in Fiji are adequate for routine medical treatment, but they are limited in range and may not be available in some regions.
 In the event of a medical emergency, evacuation could be a likely option for treatment, and you should make sure that your insurance policy covers this.
 Be aware that doctors and hospitals often expect immediate cash payment for health services.

-There is currently an outbreak of Zika Virus (a dengue-like mosquito-borne disease) in Central and South America, the Caribbean and other locations including Fiji.
+Fiji is prone to dengue and Zika virus outbreaks.
 Infection with Zika virus has been increasingly linked with a serious birth condition called microcephaly where the baby is born with an abnormally small head and/or brain damage.
 An increase in cases of a neurological illness (called Guillan Barre Syndrome) have also been reported in areas where Zika virus outbreaks have occurred.
-Irish Citizens are advised to follow guidance available on the website of the Health Protection Surveillance Centre (HPSC) at http://www.hpsc.ie/A-Z/Vectorborne/Zika/.
+Irish Citizens are advised to follow guidance available on the website of the Health Protection Surveillance Centre (HPSC).

 If you are pregnant or planning to become pregnant, and plan to travel to areas affected by the Zika Virus, you are advised to discuss your travel plans with your healthcare provider and to consider postponing your travel to affected areas.